-The Bank has prepared an ICAAP/ILAAP with reference date 30/10/2018.
+The Bank has prepared the ICAAP/ILAAP with reference date 31/12/2019.
 The report structure has been prepared in alignment with the European Banking Authority's (the "EBA") Guidelines on Common Procedures and Methodologies for the Supervisory Review and Evaluation Process (SREP).